Windows Media Player does not recognize blank CD? Fix it now

 7. Check your CD / Optical Drive

-If you have an internal or external optical drive, it is possible that your CD drive is at fault here.
-Now, this is the last way to resolve this problem, but if nothing works, you might want to consider the hardware failure as the cause.
+If you have an internal or external optical drive, your CD drive may be at fault here.
+This is the last way to resolve this problem, but if nothing works, you might want to consider the hardware failure as the cause.

 For an external CD drive, try connecting to another PC.
-If it doesn’t work, you may have to send it for repair.
+You may have to send it for repair if it doesn’t work.